maximesalomon/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [X] Explain the differences between `client-side routing` and `server-side routing`.

+Server side routing is the "normal" way of doing routing.
+The server creates the routes and they are available for the front to do things with it.
+It's use in most MVC framework and was actually used in React Router v1 & v2.
+Now on v4 it uses client side routing which is a way to declare the routes as they are needed from the front-end.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create
+Read
+Update
+Delete

-- [ ] Mention three tools we can use to make AJAX requests.
+- [X] Mention three tools we can use to make AJAX requests.
+Terminal with curl -v
+Postman
+Javascript/AJAX .fetch
++
+JQuery
+Axios

 ## Project Set Up